The following describes in brief how OPHRDC creates, and renews annually, the major data elements used to prepare Physicians in Ontario reports.

 - Postgraduate training activity is determined from the Ontario Postgraduate Medical Trainee Registry maintained by the OPHRDC.

-- Location, age and retirement information is obtained from a variety of sources, but most emphasis is now placed on results of the OPHRDC’s annual physician interviews, described in The Dynamic Physician Interview.
+- Practice location, age and retirement information is obtained from a variety of sources, but most emphasis is now placed on results of the OPHRDC’s ongoing dynamic survey, described in The Dynamic Physician Interview.

-- Location information for Ontario licenced physicians practicing in other provinces or overseas is obtained from the Canadian Medical Directory, the American Medical Association database and web searches of a variety of sources.
+- Practice location for Ontario licenced physicians in other provinces or overseas is obtained from the Scott’s Medical Database, the American Medical Association database and web searches of a variety of sources.